Proposal of a quantum version of active particles via a nonunitary quantum walk: Quantum active particle in one dimension

-see Appendix~\ref{appendNHeigvec} for the definitions of $\ket{\psiR}$ and $\bra{\psiR}:=\ket{\psiR}^\dag$ as well as the fact that $\sum_x P(x,T)$ is not conserved for finite $g$.
-The fluctuations in Fig.~\ref{qabp_28_Mean_SD}(c), (d) for $g=1$ come from this non-conservation of probability.
-We notice in Fig.~\ref{qabp_28_Mean_SD}(b), (d) that the standard deviation tends to take larger values as $g$ increases.
-The difference for different values of $g$ comes not just from the change of the ratio between the ground and excited states; in Fig.~\ref{qabp_28_Mean_SD}, we see the difference in each of the two states.

-The probability distribution of the ground and the excited states at each site after 400 time steps of evolution are shown in the left column of Fig.~\ref{qabp_28_ani_400_Dens}.
-We can see that the side peaks indicated by the arrows become relatively larger compared to the peak around the center as $g$ increases.
-With this, we claim that we succeeded in defining a quantum active particle using non-Hermitian quantum walks; we obtained similar results as in the previous research~\cite{Schweitzer98} on a classical active Brownian particle, that is, the particle becomes more active and climbs up the potential.
+The normalized probability distributions of the ground and the excited states at each site after 400 time steps of evolution are shown in the left column of Fig.~\ref{qabp_28_ani_400_Dens}.
+The side peaks indicated by the arrows become larger than the center peak as $g$ increases.
+Based on this, we claim that we have succeeded in defining a quantum active particle using nonunitary quantum walks, namely we obtained results similar to those obtained in the previous research~\cite{Schweitzer98} on a classical active Brownian particle; that is, the particle becomes more active and increases in potential.
 Note that our non-Hermiticity parameter $g$ corresponds to the energy-take-up term $q(\vb{r})$ in the previous research~\cite{Schweitzer98}.

-Meanwhile, we also observed unique quantum features.
+Moreover, we also observed unique quantum features.
 The right column of Fig.~\ref{qabp_28_ani_400_Dens} shows density plots of the time evolution.
 We can clearly see the ballistic spreading of the side peaks of the excited state, particularly for $g=1$.
-We see that some curves first emerge on the $x>0$ region.
-This is because we shift the eigenstate of the time-evolution operator to $x$ plus direction to make it into the initial state.
-Our quantum active particle hits the potential wall on the right side which is located at $-40\le x\le0$ first and then some portion climbs up the wall and escape outside around $T\simeq10$.
-Some portion is reflected on the right potential wall and then hits the potential on the left side which is located at $-80\le x\le-40$.
-Then likewise some portion climbs up the potential wall and escape outside around $T\simeq100$, and some portion is reflected.
-Our quantum active particle repeats the same; more peaks are separated from the central peak around $T\simeq200$ and $T\simeq300$ too.
+We see that some curves first emerge in the $x>0$ region.
+This is because we shift the eigenstate of the time-evolution operator in the $x$ plus direction for the initial state.
+Our quantum active particle hits the potential wall on the right side, which is located at $-40\le x\le0$ first, and then some portion climbs up the wall and escapes outside around $T\simeq10$.
+Some portion is reflected on the right potential wall and then hits the potential on the left side, which is located at $-80\le x\le-40$.
+Some portion then climbs up the potential wall and escapes outside around $T\simeq100$, and some portion is reflected.
+The particle repeats the same behavior; more peaks are also separated from the central peak at approximately $T=200$ and $T=300$.